camptocamp/c2cgeoform/docs/create-project.md

 * `gettext`

-On Windows, you should install `make` using Cygwin (and put the bin folder into the path.
+On Windows, you should install `make` using Cygwin (and put the bin folder into the path).
 For Python, please use Python >= 3.x.

 ### Install c2cgeoform